Walk 3 – Holywell Dene and Old Hartley

 At the roundabout turn left and stay on the footpath all the way back to the Hall.
 On your way, on your right, you pass the c18th farmhouse Lookout Farm, used during the Napoleonic War as a look out post.
 Opposite is another view of the Mausoleum, built in 1777 by Sir John Hussey Delaval for his son John who died in 1776 aged 19.
 The Mausoleum was never consecrated and John is buried at Doddington, Lincolnshire.
 Further on you may also see, over the wall, the Orangery and the houses previously used by the garden employees.
 You will then reach your original starting point at the main gates of the Hall.

 The Orangery provided the Delaval family with exotic fruits and plants.

 To continue on this walk turn left and walk along the cliff-top footpath towards Seaton Sluice.
 Follow the path around Crag Point and turn right on joining Collywell Bay Road.
-On your right is an isolated sandstone pinnacle known as Charlie’s Garden, named after the person who cultivated the top of it before the sea finally eroded the rocks between it and the mainland.
-It is not a sea stack but the result of 19th-century quarrying.
+On your right you'll see a sandstone pinnacle.
 Turn right along Collywell Bay Road and when the road curves left go straight on along West Terrace with the First World War Memorial Garden on your left; in there are a war memorial and toilets.
 At the end of West Terrace is the 18th-century Kings Arms pub.
 Opposite find the iron pivot of an earlier swivelling footbridge which spanned The Cut, the pivot is actually set onto the base of the Harbour Master’s shelter.

 The Cut at Seaton Sluice harbour